Cablevision: Verizon FiOS

 Cablevision, as a content provider, also engaged in a dispute with Verizon over the carriage of MSG Network and Fox Sports Net New York on its FiOS television systems.
-Verizon sued Cablevision, claiming that Cablevision, which still owned MSG Network along with all Madison Square Garden-related properties at the time, did not want to make their valuable local sports coverage of the NHL's New York Rangers and NBA's New York Knicks available to an emerging competitor to their cable systems.
-An agreement was reached in time for the 2006-07 NHL and NBA seasons allowing FiOS to carry these channels.
-However, MSG's programming was restricted to standard-definition on FiOS systems until the 2011-12 NHL and NBA seasons, when a court order forced Cablevision to provide Verizon with the HD feeds to both NY Rangers and NY Knicks programming.
+Verizon sued Cablevision, claiming that Cablevision, which still owned MSG Network along with all Madison Square Garden-related properties at the time, did not want to make their valuable local sports coverage of the NHL's New York Rangers, New York Islanders, and New Jersey Devils and the NBA's New York Knicks and New Jersey Nets available to an emerging competitor to their cable systems.
+An agreement was reached in November 2006 (shortly after the NHL and NBA began their 2006–07 seasons) allowing FiOS to carry these channels.
+However, MSG's programming was restricted to standard-definition on FiOS systems until the 2011-12 NHL and NBA seasons, when a court order forced Cablevision to provide Verizon with the HD feeds to their sports programming.

 Additionally, Cablevision owned exclusive rights to the MSNBC news network in its service territory, preventing its carriage by FiOS in overlapping areas.
 However, this exclusivity ended in February 2010.